-- 4.2.4 Nothing in clauses 4.1, 4.2 and 4.3 apply to any vessel which: - (a) is carrying not more than 27 kilograms of explosives; or - (b) is carrying no explosives other than explosives of Safety Ammunition of Class 1.4S as defined under the Hazardous Substances (Classes 1 to 5 controls) Regulations 2001 or Fireworks of Classes 1.3G; 1.4G and 1.4S as defined under the Hazardous Substances (Fireworks) Regulations 200 1
+- 4.1.1 The master of a vessel having on board, or intending to load, explosives must ensure that: - (a) the ship remains within the explosives anchorage specified in schedule 2 of these Bylaws when not underway, except with the written permission of the Harbourmaster; and - (b) no person loads or unloads explosives outside the explosives anchorage, except with the written permission of the Harbourmaster. - 4.1.2 The master of any vessel in any harbour or anchorage having on board, or intending to load, explosives must display on the vessel flag B by day and a red light by night. - 4.1.3 Nothing in clauses 4.1 and 4.2 apply to any vessel which: - (a) is carrying not more than 27 kilograms of explosives; or - (b) is carrying no explosives other than explosives of Safety Ammunition of Class 1.4S as defined under the Hazardous Substances (Classes 1 to 5 controls) Regulations 2001 or Fireworks of Classes 1.3G; 1.4G and 1.4S as defined under the Hazardous Substances (Fireworks) Regulations 2001.

-4.3 Signals to be displayed by oil tankers
+4.2 Signals to be displayed by oil tankers

-On or immediately before the arrival in harbour of any tanker, and so long as the tanker remains in harbour, the master must display by day flag B and by night a red light at the masthead or where it can best be seen from all directions.
+On or immediately before the arrival in harbour of any tanker, and as long as the tanker remains in harbour, the master must display by day flag B and by night a red light at the masthead or where it can best be seen from all directions.